Conformal transformations and equivariance in unbounded KK-theory: Group-equivariant KK-theory

 \subsubsection{The case of \( SO(2n+1, 1) \)}

-We shall follow \cite[§4]{Kasparov_1984}; see also the summary in \cite[§5.3.2]{Aparicio_2019}.
-We begin with the sphere \( S^{2n} \) on which \( SO(2n+1, 1) \) acts conformally and its Hodge–de Rham Dirac operator.
+Following \cite[§4]{Kasparov_1984}, we begin with the sphere \( \bfS^{2n} \) on which \( SO(2n+1, 1) \) acts conformally and its Hodge–de Rham Dirac operator.
 As we have seen, we can build a conformally \( SO(2n+1, 1) \)-equivariant spectral triple

 In order to obtain the KK-class of the $\gamma$-element, we split the complexified exterior algebra into two subspaces, each preserved by the Dirac operator.
-On a \( 2n \)-dimensional manifold, the codifferential is equal to \( δ = d^* = -\hodge d \hodge \) and for $\alpha\in Ω^* S^n$ homogenous, the Hodge star satisfies
+On a \( 2n \)-dimensional manifold, the codifferential is equal to \( δ = d^* = -\hodge d \hodge \) and the Hodge star satisfies that